fornellas/slogxt/README.md

 # slogxpert

-This package extends Go's `log/slog`, providing handlers for structured colored console output, buffering and other goodies.
+This package extends Go's [log/slog](https://pkg.go.dev/log/slog), providing handlers for structured colored console output, buffering and other goodies.

-The full detailed documentation can be found [here](https://pkg.go.dev/github.com/fornellas/slogxpert), here are some highlights.

-Full executable examples can be found [here](https://github.com/fornellas/slogxpert/tree/main/examples).
+The full detailed documentation can be found [here](https://pkg.go.dev/github.com/fornellas/slogxpert), and full executable examples can be found [here](https://github.com/fornellas/slogxpert/tree/main/examples).

-Contributions are accepted, check [README.development.md](README.development.md) for instructions on how to run the build, and cut a PR with your changes.
+Contributions are accepted, check [README.development.md](README.development.md) for instructions on how to run the build and cut a PR with your changes.

 ## Handlers